rita-morozova/photosRepo-backend/README.md

 * JSON Web Tokens
 * Cloudinary - a cloud-based image and video management service, is utilized to handle hosting of user generated images
 * Figaro - to secure the configuration of API keys
+* Semantic UI for fast and clean UI

 ### Main Features:
 * Users can see all photos
+* User authentication
 * Users can add photos to the repository (secure uploading)
 * Users can delete photos from the repository: users can not delete photos from another user (access control)